marteinn/wagtail-color-panel/README.md

 ## Features

+- ColorPanel that can be used in your edit handler
+- ColorBlock for usage in a StreamField
-- Color panel that uses the HTML5 input color
+- Based on the native HTML5 color picker
-- A custom db field called ColorField
+- A custom db field for easier conversion from hexadecimal colors to other formats (such as RGB)

 ## Examples

+### As a edit_handler

 ```python
 from wagtail.core.models import Page